amirpandi/METIS/README.md

 * [Prediction NoteBook](https://colab.research.google.com/github/amirpandi/METIS/blob/main/METIS_Prediction_Notebook.ipynb)

 ## Guide
 * Apart from the two Google Colab notebooks above that can be tailored for custom applications.
-In the Applications folder, all example notebooks used in this work along with their data (combinations and yields) are provided.
+All example notebooks used in this work along with their data (combinations and yields) are provided in the Applications folder of the METIS repository.

-* To tailor METIS for a custom application, check Fig. 2 of the above paper (see below), and a very detailed step-by-step guide in Supplementary Note 2 and Supplementary Fig. 4-6.
+* To tailor METIS for a custom application, check Fig. 2 of the above paper (see below), and a detailed step-by-step guide in Supplementary Note 2 and Supplementary Fig. 4-6.

 ![Fig2  METIS](https://user-images.githubusercontent.com/55136474/173783016-43c756bd-0f14-4a66-b00e-743660e4bdba.png)